d5ve/git-notes/README.md

 This fork is to add the ability to specify which branch to use for each repo, rather than always using master.

+* TODO: Should we just use whatever the current local branch is, and assume that the remote will be set up correctly?
+This would allow us to remove all the code passing around the branch name, and just ask git itself each time.
+* TODO: Commit messages mentioning filename etc and other useful data.
+* TODO: Set the commit email in the config file?

 Git Notes
 ==========